csc-training/geocomputing_course/materials/exercise_basics.md

 ## Batch job tutorial - Serial jobs

 Examples are done on Puhti.
-If using the web interface, open a login node shell.
+In the Puhti web interface, open a login node shell.

 :::{admonition} Remember
 :class: seealso